smart-data-lake/smart-data-lake/docs/reference/dag.md

 If you don't get the results you expect, it's good to check if the DAG looks correct.

-An example could look like:
+A visual representation of the DAG will be printed in the execution log, an example could look like this:

 ```
                                         ┌───────────────┐